moaatt2/test-blog/blog/_posts/2024-12-22-captive-2-in-1-chain.md

 ### Materials

 For the sample piece showcased in this post, I used two sizes of rings made from 16 {% include abbreviations/swg.html %} Bright Aluminum wire.
-The larger rings, which I made myself(bonus post coming soon), have an {% include abbreviations/id.html %} of 8mm for an {% include abbreviations/ar.html %} of 4.9.
+The larger rings, which I [made by hand]({{ site.baseurl }}{% post_url 2025-01-25-making-rings-at-home %}), have an {% include abbreviations/id.html %} of 8mm for an {% include abbreviations/ar.html %} of 4.9.
 The smaller rings have an {% include abbreviations/id.html %} of .25in for an {% include abbreviations/ar.html %} of 4, purchased from [The Ring Lord](https://theringlord.com/).

 ### Notes